h5p/h5p-drag-text/README.md

-H5P Drag And Drop Text
+H5P Drag Text
 ==========

-Drag words to their correct position in the text in order to complete this task.
+Drag and drop pieces of text to create complete sentences.

 ## License